-- The set of sequences you receive can contain exact duplicates - Duplication can arise from: - 1. sequencing of species enriched in your library (biological good!) - each read comes from a different DNA molecule (cluster) - 2. sequencing of artifacts (technical bad!) - differentially amplified PCR species (PCR duplicates) - recall that 2 PCR amplifications are performed w/Illumina sequencing - cannot tell which using "standard" sequencing methods! - Standard best practice is to "mark duplicates" during initial processing - then decide what to do with them later... - e.g. retain (use all), remove (use only non-duplicates), dose (use some) - Different experiment types have different expected duplication
+- Duplication can arise from: - 1. sequencing of species enriched in your library (biological good!) - each read comes from a different DNA molecule - 2. sequencing of artifacts (technical bad!) - differentially amplified PCR species (PCR duplicates) - recall that 2 PCR amplifications are performed w/Illumina sequencing - cannot tell which using standard sequencing methods! - Standard best practice is to "mark duplicates" during initial processing - then decide what to do with them later... - e.g. retain (use all), remove (use only non-duplicates), dose (use some) - Different experiment types have different expected duplication